Ernest Bormann

-Ernest G. Bormann (July 28, 1925 – December 27, 2008) was Professor Emeritus in the Department of Speech-Communication at the University of Minnesota.
+Ernest Gordon Bormann (July 28, 1925 – December 27, 2008) was Professor Emeritus in the Department of Speech-Communication at the University of Minnesota.
 He received his B.A. from the University of South Dakota in 1949 and earned his M.A. and Ph.D. from the University of Iowa in 1953.
+His doctoral thesis was on the analysis of radio speech delivered by former Louisiana senator Huey Long.

-He originated the Symbolic Convergence Theory of human communication, which emphasizes the sharing of group "fantasies" (creative interpretations) as a method of developing shared meaning.
+Bormann proposed the Symbolic Convergence Theory of human communication, which emphasizes the sharing of group "fantasies" (creative interpretations) as a method of developing shared meaning.
 Furthermore, he is the author of numerous books and articles.